4 (Beyoncé album): Recording and production

-Three months into her hiatus in March 2010, Beyoncé began recording at her husband Jay-Z's Roc the Mic Studios in New York City.
+Three months into her hiatus, in March 2010, Beyoncé began recording at her husband Jay-Z's Roc the Mic Studios in New York City.
 One song—"Party"—was recorded because she wanted to see what working relationship would develop with engineer DJ Swivel.
 Kanye West assisted the production of "Party" after Beyoncé was impressed by his work on My Beautiful Dark Twisted Fantasy (2010).
 André 3000, the only featured artist on 4, contributed a rap verse to the song, which he recorded in Georgia.

 Six weeks later, in May 2010, she asked Swivel to work on the entire project.
 Concerning his working relationship with Beyoncé, he commented, "There was no 'We're doing this today.'
 It was a very kind of open project, where whatever she felt like recording at that time was what we'd work on.
 It was based on how she felt, her mood, and also her listening to the demos that writers would give us."
 With Swivel, she experimented with horns, drums, guitars and percussion instruments.
 Mostly inspired by the Fela! sessions, Swivel began to formulate beats using their own recordings and those from Fela!
 The project was moved to KMA Studios for a week and a half because Roc the Mic was not large enough.
-There they began recording "I Care", "Best Thing I Never Had" and "Rather Die Young", and completed "Party".
+There, they began recording "I Care", "Best Thing I Never Had" and "Rather Die Young", and completed "Party".
 They recorded the songs "Schoolin' Life", "1+1" and "Start Over" at Jungle City Studios in New York.

 MSR Studios was the final New York City-based studio used, and where most of 4 was recorded—only "Party" and "I Was Here" were recorded entirely at other studios.
 At MSR, Beyoncé emphasized the use of live instruments on songs such as "I Care" and "End of Time".
-Consequently, most of the instruments, including drums, keyboards, guitar and bass work, were recorded there and performed by Jeff Bhasker and Shea Taylor.
+Consequently, most of the instruments, including drums, keyboards, guitar and bass work, were recorded there and were performed by Jeff Bhasker and Shea Taylor.
 Beyoncé asked Frank Ocean to write and record "I Miss You" at MSR, saying to Complex, "[Jay-Z] had a CD playing in the car one Sunday when we were driving to Brooklyn.
 I noticed his tone, his arrangements, and his storytelling.
 I immediately reached out to him—literally the next morning.
 I asked him to fly to New York and work on my record."